 All applicants who have answered “yes” to the criminal history are reviewed on an individual basis however the following backgrounds would likely result in disqualification: a history of violence against persons; sexual assault; crimes involving the use of a weapon(s); serious or repeated drug or alcohol offenses; and/or offenses that include egregious theft, burglary or damage to property.

 You may contact the Office of Admissions at 303-492-6301 to discuss your options.

 It is advised that all applicants disclose their background in the application.
 If a student is found to have provided inaccurate information on the application, they may be subject to disciplinary action – including dismissal from the university – due to a violation of the Student Code of Conduct.
 For more information on the Student Code of Conduct visit www.colorado.edu/osc/information-students.

-The SAT and ACT are standard aptitude tests used for college admission decisions throughout the U.S. CU Boulder requires either SAT or ACT scores from all domestic applicants for freshman admission.
-Transfer students, you must submit SAT or ACT scores unless you have completed 24 or more semester hours (one year of full-time study) of transferable college or university work at the time you apply or you are 25 years of age and older.
+The SAT and ACT are standard aptitude tests used for college admission decisions throughout the U.S. CU Boulder requires either SAT or ACT scores from all domestic applicants for first-year students.
+Transfer students, you must submit SAT or ACT scores unless you have completed 24 or more semester hours (one year of full-time study) of transferable college or university work at the time you apply or you are 23 years of age and older.
 The ACT will be accepted with or without the Writing Test.
 SAT Subject Test scores are not required.